-You’ll enjoy a full 3 hour cruise aboard our spacious 65ft well maintained whale watching vessel with plenty of all round seating accompanied by expert and informed commentary from our very own onboard marine biologist.
+You’ll enjoy a full 3-hour cruise aboard our spacious 65ft well-maintained whale watching vessel with plenty of all-around seating.

 Our highly experienced crew will ensure, not only will you see up close these magnificent and inquisitive animals at play in their natural environment, but also enjoy a fun, safe and memorable experience that will stay with you for a long time to come.